abdelrhman-saeed/route/README.md

 /**
  * or you can just use the defined constatins in the IURIConstraints interface
  *
- * IURIConstraints::NUM - for numerics only
+ * URIConstraintsInterface::NUM - for numerics only
- * IURIConstraints::ALPHA - for letters only
+ * URIConstraintsInterface::ALPHA - for letters only
- * IURIConstraints::ALPHANUM - for numerics and letters
+ * URIConstraintsInterface::ALPHANUM - for numerics and letters
  */

 Route::get('users/{user}/posts/{post}', function (mixed $user, string $post) {
     // do stuff
 })
 ->getURIConstraints()
-->where('user', IURIConstraints::NUM)
+->where('user', URIConstraintsInterface::NUM)
-->where('post', IURIConstraitns::ALPHANUM);
+->where('post', URIConstraintsInterface::ALPHANUM);

 /**
  * specify the values that a route segment can be